dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 # AWS Lambda for CodeCommit Pull Request to CodeBuild

-A process to trigger a CodeBuild job when a CodeCommit pull request is made This is achieved by setting an SNS notification on the CodeCommit project, and subscribing the lambda to it that will start the build
+A process to trigger a CodeBuild job when a CodeCommit pull request is made This is achieved by setting an CloudWatch Event on the CodeCommit project for pull requests, and subscribing the lambda to it that will start the build

 A status and link are commented to the pull request when the build begins,